feelextra/8dc5/intro1-browsers-castle/page.md

 But I have a more personal reason.
 Programming is one of my favorite things in life, but I didn't discover it until I was already an adult.
 Part of this was simply bad luck, but part was due to the lack of explorability of the environment I was in.

-Server-side-only code has its place in industry programming, but we can demand better for personal user environments.
+Server-side-only code has its place in industry programming, but we can demand better from our personal user environments.
 The idea of a kid's (possibly rare) moment of curiosity dying in our JS/HTML/CSS wasteland is extremely depressing.
 We're under no obligation to provide a real computing environment -- one with data at their fingertips and no hidden backend code -- for interested beginners.
 It's still a thing worth doing.

 Fortune: _For unsummoned and unlocked for Turgon had opened the leaguer of Gondolin, and was come with an army ten thousand strong, with bright mail and long swords and spears like a forest._